 Stackable credentials can be earned to help learners build on their qualifications and move along career paths.
 With this type of learning, students can start with one credential achievement and work their way up to a higher-level credential by building on specific skills.
 Stackable credentials also allow academic institutions to offer incremental milestones such as badges on the path to completion.
 The overall structure of these types of credentials allows learners to build on in-demand skills while also working.

-Nondegree credentials are certificates or programs that are typically offered through community colleges, technical schools, and professional or trade associations to provide professionally oriented training.
-The output of these programs consists of badges, licenses, and short-term certificates that help students demonstrate the applied knowledge and competencies they have achieved.
+Non-degree credentials are certificates or programmes that are typically offered through community colleges, technical schools, and professional or trade associations to provide professionally oriented training.
+The output of these programmes consists of badges, licenses, and short-term certificates that help students demonstrate the applied knowledge and competencies they have achieved.

 CBE certificates focus on measuring how much a student has learned rather than the time he or she spends trying to learn.
-These certificate programs differ from traditional higher education programs in that the time to complete these programs rests on a learner’s prior knowledge and experience along with how many classes he or she enrolls in per semester.
+These certificate programmes differ from traditional higher education programmes in that the time to complete these programmes rests on a learner’s prior knowledge and experience along with how many classes he or she enrols in per semester.
 These certificates can help working professionals learn new skills and expand their knowledge base without disrupting the work they’re already doing.
 Earning certificates can also support students and new graduates in starting a new career by gaining new skills.

-Learn How Higher Education Institutions Are Creating Sustainable CBE Programs
+Learn How Higher Education Institutions Are Creating Sustainable CBE Programmes

 CBE, like other innovative education models, is not for the faint of heart.
 Besides being an educational model, CBE is a business model that requires a good deal of planning, preparation, negotiation, and institutional resources and commitment.